inkVerb/VIP/501-shell/Lesson-09.md

   - *Handles the action and redirects if AJAX doesn't get triggered for some reason*
   - *The entire page will reload*

+**This AJAX setup is buggy, but it is a good, simple example**

+- This current setup AJAX-updates the entire `<tr>` row with any AJAX call in that row
+- Clicking different AJAX options will cause AJAX to break and reload the page instead
+- It is best for each AJAX call to update as little as possible, not a full `<tr>` row
+- The solution is more complex AJAX, with JavaScript changing many individual elements

+**We will not perfect this AJAX setup in this course**

+- AJAX is a JavaScript subject; this is a PHP course
+- AJAX has been demonstrated in this lesson
+- AJAX problems are also demonstrated: Only change what you call, not a larger block
+- Perfecting this AJAX setup would be a good classroom assignment

 *Since we don't need those pieces action files anymore...*

 | **33** :